MicrosoftDocs/security/operations/ingest-data-sources.md

 ## Step 1.
 Turn on data connectors

-To get started with configuring data connectors, we recommend the following:
+Use the following recommendations to get started with configuring data connectors:

 1. Focus on setting up with free data sources to ingest: